Techgrounds-Cloud-9/cloud-9-jeenlearn/03_Cloud_1/Week3/Azure-14-Azure Functions.md

 ![Topics](/00_includes/Cloud/Week3/about-service-bus-topic.png)

+## Namespaces
+A namespace is a container for all messaging components (queues and topics).
+Multiple queues and topics can be in a single namespace, and namespaces often serve as application containers.

 # Azure Queue Storage

 Azure Queue Storage is a service for storing large numbers of messages.
 You access messages from anywhere in the world via authenticated calls using HTTP or HTTPS.
 A queue message can be up to 64 KB in size.
 A queue may contain millions of messages, up to the total capacity limit of a storage account.
 Queues are commonly used to create a backlog of work to process asynchronously.